ErikPeterson/wheretalk/readme.md

 When a user visits the site, they are presented with a map.
 They can enter an address, or use geolocation to pin themselves on the map and find practictioners within their distance limit.
 They can also select a list of specialties or areas of treatment they feel match their symptoms, and narrow their search to doctors who have listed those specialties on their profile.

+A working demo of WhereTalk is available at http://wheretalk.herokuapp.com.

 ##Features:

 ###Registration: